yugyhjuh/AIDS_Proj2/README.md

 # Product Review Analysis Pipeline
 > 60.002 A.I.
-Applications and Design | SUTD
+Applications and Design | SUTD | Team 6

 An end-to-end AI-driven pipeline that automatically collects product reviews from the web, performs sentiment analysis on specific product features, and generates structured design requirements - built as a consulting tool to identify product design opportunities from real consumer feedback.